Origin of radio polarization in pulsar polar caps: Summary and conclusions

-In agreement with the 2D simulations by \citet{Benacek2024b}, we found that the radiation can be associated with the escaping plasma bunches and that the radiation can propagate freely along Poynting flux channels of low plasma density.
-Our findings indicate that the radiation from a pulsar polar cap is similar to the observed properties of more energetic pulsars with a strong linear polarization and a single PA swing following the RVM \citep{Mitra2016b}.
-The impact for these pulsars is that the escaping radiation is not strongly reprocessed during the radiative transfer for a subset of pulsars.
+The polarization properties of the coherent electromagnetic radiation emerging from the polar caps of pulsars are crucial for calculating the subsequent radiative transfer through the magnetosphere and for obtaining specific predictions on observable radio properties.
+In agreement with the 2D simulations by \citet{Benacek2024b}, we found that the radiation is associated with plasma bunches that are the result of nonstationary pair production and that the radiation can propagate freely along Poynting-flux channels of low plasma density.
+The properties of the radiation from the modeled polar cap are similar to those observed of energetic pulsars with a strong linear polarization and a single PA swing that can be fit by the RVM \citep{Mitra2016b}.
+The similarity of our simulation results to the observed characteristics suggests that the escaping radiation of these pulsars is not strongly reprocessed during its passage through the magnetosphere.
 Many of the differences between our model and observations of other pulsars can be attributed to wave-mode conversion and wave scattering during radiative transfer.

 In our model, the radiation generated in the polar cap is broadband with no radius-to-frequency mapping.
+Any profile evolution with frequency must therefore be a propagation effect.

-The radiation flux and PA profiles strongly depend on the position in the polar cap.
-The radio flux can form one and two peaks and is strongly polarized with a typically total polarization degree of over 44\,\% for all studied positions and exceeding 75\,\% in the pulse center.
-We propose that the range of other polarization features in observations \citep{Posselt2023} could be explained by subsequent propagation effects, which are not part of the simulation.
+The radiation flux and PA profiles depend on the position in the polar cap.
+The radio flux can form one and two peaks and is strongly polarized, with a typical total polarization degree of over 44\,\% for all studied positions, and it exceeds 75\,\% in the pulse center.
+We propose that the range of other polarization features in observations \citep{Posselt2023,Oswald2023b} might be explained by subsequent propagation effects that were not part of the simulation.